mr-brody/lab-repo/README.md

 # lab-repo
-#In mother russia, this file reads you!
+##In mother russia, this file reads you!
-Modifying file for testing
-Simple update
-Conflicted!